 We have so many ideas and a lot of experience to help you create your perfect kitchen.
 You could be ripping out the old and installing a brand-new kitchen, moving your kitchen into a new room or simply tackling a small project to update your current kitchen.
 Whatever your kitchen project, we can give essential advice, from how to plan a kitchen to choosing kitchen lighting.

 Our kitchens are where we cook, eat, entertain and socialise, so it’s important to create a kitchen design that ticks all these boxes – and more.
 For a busy family home, a fitted kitchen is a bespoke solution that will offer fantastic functionality and streamline the space to make the most of every inch.
-If you’re on a tight budget consider revamping kitchen cabinets or investing in some new kitchen worktops to refresh the style and add years of service to the busiest room in the house.
+If you’re on a tight budget consider revamping kitchen cabinets or investing in some new kitchen worktops.
+This will refresh the style and add years of service to the busiest room in the house.

 Tips for renovating